David Sills (American football): Buffalo Bills

 Sills signed with the Buffalo Bills as an undrafted free agent on April 27, 2019.
-He was waived by the Bills on August 31, 2019.
+He was waived by the Bills on August 31.

 New York Giants

-On September 1, 2019, Sills was signed to the New York Giants practice squad.
-On December 17, 2019, Sills was promoted to the active roster.
-He was placed on the reserve/COVID-19 list by the Giants on July 28, 2020, and activated from the list seven days later.
-On September 4, 2020, Sills was placed on the injured reserve list after fracturing his foot during training camp.
-He was placed on the reserve/COVID-19 list by the team on December 30, 2020, and moved back to injured reserve on January 7, 2021.
-He signed a contract extension with the team on January 7 thru the 2021 season.
+On September 1, 2019, Sills was signed to the practice squad of the New York Giants.
+On December 17, Sills was promoted to the active roster.

+Sills was placed on the reserve/COVID-19 list by the Giants on July 28, 2020, and activated from the list on August 4.
+On September 4, Sills was placed on the injured reserve list after fracturing his foot during training camp.
+He was placed on the reserve/COVID-19 list by the team on December 30, and moved back to injured reserve on January 7, 2021.
+Sills signed a contract extension with the team on January 7 through the 2021 season.

-On August 31, 2021, Sills was waived by the Giants and re-signed to the practice squad the next day.
-On October 23, 2021, Sills was signed to the active roster.
-He was waived on October 26, 2021, and re-signed to the practice squad.
+On August 31, 2021, Sills was waived by the Giants and re-signed to their practice squad the next day.
+On October 23, Sills was signed to the active roster.
+He was waived on October 26, and re-signed to the practice squad.
 On January 8, 2022, Sills was promoted to the active roster.

 On March 11, 2022, Sills re-signed with the Giants.
 He surpassed 100 career receiving yards in Week 7 against the Jacksonville Jaguars, when he recorded a 19-yard reception that increased his career total from 99 to 118 receiving yards.
-He was released on December 31, 2022.
-He signed back with the team’s practice squad on January 3, 2023.
-He signed a reserve/future contract on January 26, 2023.
+Sills was released on December 31.
+He re-signed with the team's practice squad on January 3, 2023.

+Sills signed a reserve/future contract on January 26, 2023.
+He was waived as part of final roster cuts on August 29.

+Denver Broncos

+On August 31, 2023, Sills was signed to the Denver Broncos practice squad.
+He signed a reserve/future contract on January 8, 2024.

+On August 27, 2024, Sills was released by the Broncos.
+The next day, he was re-signed to the practice squad.

+Atlanta Falcons

+On January 21, 2025, Sills signed a reserve/future contract with the Atlanta Falcons.
+After making the initial 53-man roster, he was released on September 5 and re-signed to the practice squad the next day.
+He was promoted to the active roster on September 13.